- Home

 - pain during sex.

 The test results will tell the doctor what type of cervical cancer you have, and if the cancer has spread (the stage).
+This information helps the doctors work out the best treatment for you.

 There are different types of treatment for cervical cancer.
 You may have one or more of these treatments: